daltontf/SportWarzSim/README.md

     - Expansion and relocated teams.

-    - Strong recent performance (especially for teams that aren’t already elite)
+    - Strong recent performance (especially for teams that aren not already elite)

     - Arrival of marquee or phenom players